-PSAT/NMSQT: The Preliminary Scholastic Aptitude Test/National Merit Scholarship Qualifying Test is given annually by the school each October.
+- The PSAT 8/9: This test acquaints students with the SAT but does not substitute for it.
+8th and 9th grade students take this during our fall testing time. - PSAT/NMSQT: The Preliminary Scholastic Aptitude Test/National Merit Scholarship Qualifying Test is given annually by the school each October.
 The PSAT acquaints students with the SAT but does not substitute for it.
 Sophomores and Juniors are required to take this test.
-Freshmen may also elect to take this test.
 The results provide students with information on their potential performance on college entrance exams.
 This is the only qualifying test for the National Merit Scholarship program which offers recognition and scholarships for high achievement.